rakshita003/CSI4107-Information-Retrieval-and-the-Internet/README.md

 This repository contains two assignments for the course.
 The assignments are:

 1. Assignment 1: Information Retrieval with Vector Space Model
-2. Assignment 2: Neural information retrieval system using BERT and Query Expansion
+2. Assignment 2: Neural information retrieval system using Doc2vec and Query Expansion

 The assignments are designed to help students gain hands-on experience with implementing information retrieval algorithms and models.